Buy a Determination Chinese/Japanese Scroll

 This single-character version leaves a bit of mystery about what kind of perseverance you might want to convey.

-In Korean, this is usually associated with "strength of character".
+In Korean, this is usually associated with “strength of character.”

-In Japanese, this character can be pronounced about a dozen different ways (so we have left out the Japanese pronunciation guide that normally appears above).
-In Japanese this Kanji would usually be translated "strong" (perhaps strong-willed).
+In Japanese, this character can be pronounced in a dozen different ways (so we have left out the Japanese pronunciation guide that normally appears above).
+In Japanese, this Kanji would usually be translated as “strong” (perhaps strong-willed).

 See Also: Tenacity | Fortitude | Strength | Undaunted